zoltanNemeth/hahuTesting/README.md

 I started this project (and learning Go) on the 17th of October, 2019.
 System under test is hasznaltauto.hu, hahu in short.
 I hope this will help me to get an offer at the AC of Adevinta on Friday.

-I tried out Travis CI but yet I couldn't configure this project properly to be able to run, so check another simple project that runs fine at Travis at https://github.com/zoltanNemeth/travis/
+I tried out Travis CI but yet I couldn't set chromeOptions in driver to be able to run the tests, so check another simple project at https://github.com/zoltanNemeth/travis/ that runs fine at Travis.

+Dockerfile is coming soon...

 ## Running tests in hahuTesting

 ### Preconditions:
+- Go 1.11 or newer version should be added to PATH environmental variable in your operating system
 - The feature files should be in the features directory
 - Java should be installed
 - Chrome browser should be installed